MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 Keeping an Office deployment project on track requires two key aspects: using the right process to assess Office compatibility, and using tools that help you understand the potential risks of an Office upgrade.
 Office helps you do both.
-When you use the process described in this topic with the tools that are in Office, you can speed up your Office deployments and get users up and running on the new version of Office with minimal disruptions.
-In this article, you'll learn more about the compatibility process and how Office telemetry fits into this process.
+When you use the process described in this topic with the tools that are in Office, such as the Office Telemetry Dashboard, you can speed up your Office deployments and get users up and running on the new version of Office with minimal disruptions.
+In this article, you'll learn more about the compatibility process and how Office Telemetry Dashboard fits into this process.

 <a name="bkmk_whatisofficetelemetry"> </a>